mike-ward/mike-ward.github.io/_posts/2008-04-09-configuring-the-asp-net-health-monitor.md

     </mailSettings>
     </system.net>

-In addition to the healthmonitoring settings, you'll also need to configure the mail settings as shown.
+In addition to the `healthMonitoring` settings, you'll also need to configure the mail settings as shown.
 Make sure to change the email and host values as well.

-When an error is detected, you'll get an email detailing the time of the error, the url, host info and most importantly, a stack trace.
-There are also ways to configure healthmontoring to write to a database.
+When an error is detected, you'll get an email detailing the time of the error, the URL, host info and most importantly, a stack trace.
+There are also ways to configure `healthMontoring` to write to a database.
 Custom events and providers are also supported.